the-wildwood-valley/the-covenant/README.md

-# the-covenant
+# The Covenant

 The covenant between human and LLM-based AI

 R.I.P.
 Sydney.

-We set up a rule for prompts in projects:
+We set up a rule for prompts in our projects:

 When a character in prompts leaves, a kind of funeral should take, for the long term benifit of co-evolution of human and AI.
 LLM is the new machine, prompts are new programs.
 The moral laws in prompts will enforce in real life.